-Anderson residents balance active engagement in the classroom and their living community, contributing positively to campus life.
+Anderson residents are current students who have at least a 3.0 GPA, and who balance active engagement in the classroom and their living community, contributing positively to campus life.
 Anderson is the Honors Hall on campus.
-Incoming students must have a 3.5 GPA to be housed in Anderson.
-Anderson houses up to 150 residents, in a blend of double and single rooms.
-Anderson houses a floor of freshmen and two floors of upper-class students.
+Anderson houses up to 100 residents in single rooms.

-Hayman is a high energy, active and diverse community that nurtures a supportive transition to college life.
+Hayman is a high energy, active, and diverse community that nurtures a supportive transition to college life.
 Hayman is co-ed by neighbor and houses predominantly freshmen in double rooms.
 Hayman houses up to 190 students and was renovated in 2008.
-Hayman includes two additional housing options, an all-female floor and the Healthy Living Floor.
-Residents on the Healthy Living floor sign an agreement stating that they will refrain from using alcohol, tobacco or illegal substances in their living community.
-They will also agree not to subject their neighbors to the second-hand effects of these substances.
+Hayman also offers a Healthy Living Floor.
+Residents on the Healthy Living floor sign an agreement stating that they will refrain from using alcohol, tobacco, or illegal substances in their living community.
+They also agree not to subject their neighbors to the second-hand effects of these substances.

-Simplot has traditionally been the home of campus leaders and students who worked, through service initiatives and leadership, to make a better community.
+Simplot has traditionally been the home of campus leaders and students who worked, through service initiatives, to make a better community.
+"Simplotians" are diverse, caring, active, and love being so close to the cafeteria!
 Simplot Hall was renovated in 2008 and houses both upper-class and freshmen students.
-Simplot has double, single and may have triple rooms (depending upon occupancy).
+Simplot houses 140 residents in double, single, and triple rooms (depending upon occupancy).
 Freshmen live together on the north side.